-This screen will allow the user to configure up to eighteen (18) slave instruments through the 9205 controller (7 are reserved).
+This screen will allow the user to configure slave instruments.
+Of the 25 slave instrument slots, 13 are reserved.
+4 others may have special uses.
+8 slots are not reserved and may be configured as needed by the user.
 To set up a slave instrument, highlight the instrument number and click on the Edit button.

 The list of available slave instruments will be shown on the screen.
-The list is color coded by type - Blue for Atmosphere, Red for Temperature, Yellow for Events, and White for User-Selected
+The list is color coded by type - Blue for Atmosphere, Red for Temperature, Yellow for Events, and White for User-Selected Instrument.

-Instrument.
 Highlight an instrument to select it as the instrument to use.